tepikin/EasyAnnotation/README.md

 **Step 2.** Add in your app build.gradle file (__*"app dir"*/build.gradle__):

-Add in your app build.gradle at the end of dependencies, at section: dependencies-> add `compile 'com.github.tepikin:EasyAnnotation:0.11'`
+Add in your app build.gradle at the end of dependencies, at section: <br />
+dependencies-> add `compile 'com.github.tepikin:EasyAnnotation:0.11'`

 At start of file add `apply plugin: "android-aspectj"`